kafbat/kafka-ui/README.md

     <summary>Click here for the feature overview</summary>

 # The Interface
-UI for Apache Kafka wraps major functions of Apache Kafka with an intuitive user interface.
+Kafbat UI wraps major functions of Apache Kafka with an intuitive user interface.

 ![Interface](documentation/images/Interface.gif)

 ## Topics
-UI for Apache Kafka makes it easy for you to create topics in your browser by several clicks, pasting your own parameters, and viewing topics in the list.
+Kafbat UI makes it easy for you to create topics in your browser by several clicks, pasting your own parameters, and viewing topics in the list.

 ![Create Topic](documentation/images/Create_topic_kafka-ui.gif)